benkeen/grunt-search/README.md

             }
         },

-        // Example 3: search a PHP codebase for short-tags and just output the findings to the console
+        // Example 3: search a PHP codebase for short-tags and just output the findings to
+        // the console (short tags can be disabled, so this helps prevent them sneaking in!)
 		short_tags: {
 			files: {
 				src: ["**/*.php"]